 What facts about teen substance abuse should you know?
 If you are a parent or perhaps an older teen thinking about your own needs, it’s important to remember one key fact.
 There is no better time than right now – today – to reach out for help if you think you have an addiction to drugs or alcohol.
 Even if you’re not sure, it’s best to act now.
 Our team at Fort Behavioral Health can provide you with substance abuse treatment programs and support, including our female-only adolescent treatment program.

 Key Facts About Teen Substance Abuse You Should Know

 Teen substance abuse facts like these can be hard to take in.
-That’s because most parents want to believe their son or daughter wouldn’t use it.
+That’s because most parents want to believe their daughter wouldn’t use it.
 Yet, there are many circumstances when even the best, most educated children can find themselves using.
-Let’s take a look at some big facts about teen substance abuse that all parents should know.
+Let’s take a look at some facts about teen substance abuse that all parents should know.

 What Types of Drugs Do Teens Use?

 Teens have access to a wide range of drugs.
 There are no drugs you can rule out as inaccessible.
 Some of the most commonly abused substances by teens include:

 By the time a student reaches 12th grade, about 2/3 of them will have tried alcohol.
 About half of the kids reported using marijuana in high school.
 Also, 2 in 10 students reported using prescription medications without having a prescription.